Written by Nathan Allen Pastrano.

 – William Shakespeare

-There is a common misconception that majoring in English is completely useless when it is time to set foot in the job market.
-While it is true that there is an abundance of jobs waiting for post-undergraduates in Science, Technology, Engineering, and Mathematics (STEM) fields, the arts have been shoved under the rug and mislabeled, nonetheless.
+There is a common misconception that majoring in English is completely useless when it comes time to step foot in the job market.
+While it is true that there is an abundance of jobs waiting for graduates in Science, Technology, Engineering, and Mathematics (STEM) fields, the arts have been shoved under the rug and mislabeled, nonetheless.
 This further re-enforces harmful stereotypes and stigmas which can hinder incoming students from even considering majors within liberal arts.
 Truthfully, the arts are needed now more than ever.

 I came into college as a biology major and with a head full of hot air, to say the least.
 I thought I had the world figured out, that becoming a doctor was going to be an easy path for me.
 But when the semester started up, I felt a strong disconnect from my classes, and I hesitantly switched my major to English Literature.
 It seemed like I was going back to square one.
 Where exactly was somebody supposed to go from here?
 I heard so much negativity directed toward English majors and their possible career choices.